agiacobbi/CPSC475/README.md

 Computes and displays the minimum edit distance between two words using a dynamic programming algorithm.

 ## Project_5
+A random unigram generator.
+This program ouputs unigrams based on frequency of appearence in a given corpus.

 ## Project_6
+A random Shakespeare n-gram generator.
+This program expands on Project 5 to output some n-grams from Shakespeare's complete works.

 ## TakeHomeTest
+This is an implementation of two Hidden Markov Model (HMM) algorithms, the forward algorithm and the backward (or Viterbi) algorithm.
+These are dynamic programming algorithms based on pseudocode found in the course textbook (Speech and Language Processing by Jurafsky & Martin)

 ## Final
+An implementation of a CYK Parser that indicates whether a given string is in a specified context free grammar.